 In March, we temporarily halted bus fare payment and required customers to board through the rear-doors to support social distancing between operators and customers.
 Now, protective plexiglass barriers (below) installed on all buses will provide a shield between operators and passengers, making fare collection possible while minimizing contact.
 Buses will continue to operate at current service levels.

 Customers are strongly encouraged to pre-purchase their fare via the Token Transit app.
-Additionally, users of the trip-planning Transit app will be able to purchase their fare within the app, powered by Token Transit.
+Additionally, users of the trip-planning Transit app will be able to purchase their fare within the app, powered by Token Transit starting June 15.
 That’s right – you can now plan your trip, track your bus, and pay for your ride with a single app.
 Download the free Transit app here.